wiklundm/arcticsleddogclub/README.md

 The form requires the user to fill it out correctly before clicking the CONTACT US button.
 The button is responsive (confirmed by sending the user to a template page borrowed from Code Institute).
 The background color is the same light pink used on the courses page.
 This gives a consistent theme.
+The link named Contact Us in Courses page sends the user to this contact form.
 ![Screenshot of the form](assets/docs/form.jpg)
 ![Screenshot of the form](assets/docs/submit.jpg)